Strengthen your Startup

 – A desire to work with students to build their entrepreneurial ventures

-– Previous experiences with Entrepreneurship, Product Development/Management, Marketing, Consulting, or other related fields preferred
+– Previous experiences with Entrepreneurship, Product Development/Management, Consulting, or other related fields preferred

 – Other experience/skills as relevant to specific position responsibilities